 When is Holi festival celebrated?

-People usually spend the day demonizing colored powder all over each other’s faces putting colored water at each other and having parties, dancing underwater sprayings.
+On this day, people usually spend the day demonizing colored powder all over each other’s faces putting colored water at each other and having parties, dancing underwater sprayings.

 What Rituals are performed?